tdcha5/Python-Unit-Testing/README.md

 # Python Unittest Cases
-This repository will contain unit test cases using Python's unittest module.
+This repository will contain unit test cases using Python's unittest module.

-
-I am using the following documentation. https://docs.python.org/3/library/unittest.html
+I am using the following documentation. https://docs.python.org/3/library/unittest.html
 -------------------------------------------------------------------------------------

 # May 29 Part 1 Requirements